mvolkmann/context-easy/README.md

 ];
 ```

-When a radio button is clicked the state property `favoriteFlavor`
+When a radio button is clicked, the state property `favorite.flavor`
 will be set the value of that radio button.

 For a set of checkboxes, use the `Checkboxes` component.